miguelhp373/miguelhp373/README.md

 My name is Miguel Henrique, from Brazil (🇧🇷).
 I love Programming and Development (💻) !.

+I work as a junior programmer developing in Delphi 5, 7 and SQLServer.

 I love to develop new projects, and learn new technologies,

 Would you like to meet me?